dimitri/pgcopydb/docs/ref/pgcopydb_copy.rst

 first.
 It is possible to use the commands :ref:`pgcopydb_dump_schema` and then :ref:`pgcopydb_restore_pre_data` to prepare your target database.

-To implement the same operations as a ``pgcopydb copy-db`` command would, use the following recipe:
+To implement the same operations as a ``pgcopydb clone`` command would, use the following recipe:

 ::